The Younger Sister Marries the Snake

 The Younger Sister Marries the Snake (German: Die jüngere Schwester heiratet die Schlange) is a folktale from the Paiwan people, an indigenous people from Taiwan.
-In it, a father gives his youngest daughter to a snake spirit, who turns out to be a human.
+In it, a father finds a flower from a snake spirit's garden and is forced to give his youngest daughter to the animal, who turns out to be a human, and their marriage is fortunate for the youngest daughter.
 Out of jealousy, the girl's sister conspires to take her place and kills her.
 The heroine, then, goes through a cycle of transformations, regains human form and takes revenge on her sister.
 The tale is related to the cycle of the animal bridegroom, but scholars consider it a narrative that developed in East Asia, since most of the tales are attested in China and Taiwan.